adp-multi/adp-multi.github.io/pages/quick_start.md

 the original functional-style representation by
 [Seki et al. (1991)](http://www.sciencedirect.com/science/article/pii/030439759190374B) and the newer inlined-style one by [Wild (2010)](https://kluedo.ub.uni-kl.de/frontdoor/index/index/docId/2285).
-As the functional-style representation fits better for implementing it via parser combinators, this form was chosen for adp-multi.
+As the functional-style representation fits better for implementation via parser combinators, this style was chosen for adp-multi.

 Have a look at